briannhinton/.dotfiles/README.md

 # Config
 #### Mac OS High Sierra

-**Config** is my checklist I follow to set up a new Mac's development environment.
+**Config** is my opinionated setup of my Mac's development environment.
 It gets me up to speed with Homebrew, Git, Node, GitHub, and more so I can more quickly get back to work.

 ## Contents

+TBD

 | File | Description |
 | --- | --- |
 | `.gitconfig` | Global Git configuration to specify my name and email, shortcuts, colors, and more. |
 | `.gitignore` | The ignore file from [twbs/bootstrap](https://github.com/twbs/bootstrap) that I use everywhere. |

-## Checklist
+## Installation

-### 1. Prep OS X
+### Prep OS X

 - Enter `xcode-select --install` in a Terminal window.